Xela3026/yabbr-docs/docs/campaigns/sms-campaigns.md

 - [**Interative Broadcast**](#interactive-broadcast): message sent using a virtual number.
 These allow two-way communication so that other systems like Yabbr Chat can interact with responses.
 - [**Poll**](#poll): Currently functionally the same as Interactive Broadcast.

+#### Message

+Navigate to the [SMS Message Type](../message-types/sms.md) documentation for an explanation of message-construction here.